Home of a distraught spirit who suicided and is ashamed.

 Hassayampa Inn, AZ (The spirit of a young Chinese boy looks for his parents; his mother was probably a maid here, and his dad may have cooked in the kitchen).

 Suicide caused by emotional pain over betrayal or loss doesn’t bring peace to tortured souls.
 Even as spirits, they still feel their loss.
 They often have regret for their rash actions in life.

 Hotel Adolphus, TX (A bride-to-be hung herself at the hotel after her beloved got cold feet and didn’t show up for the wedding).

 17 Hundred 90 Inn, GA (A young house maid was seduced by a sailor who told her he would come back for her.
-When she discovered that she was pregnant, and abandoned by this jerk, she killed herself).
+When she discovered that she was pregnant, and was then abandoned by this jerk, she killed herself).

 Vendome Inn, AZ (When the supposedly loving husband of a TB ridden wife disappeared after telling her that he was leaving to get her medicine, she starved herself to death in her grief.
-It is not known whether because he just abandoned her, or met with foul play).
+It is not known whether this was because he just abandoned her, or met with foul play).

 Hassayampa Inn, AZ (In 1927, a young, newly married couple checked into the Hassayampa Inn’s Grand Balcony 4th floor Suite for a romantic honeymoon.
 That same evening, the husband supposedly left his beloved to go out to buy some smokes.
-He either met foul play or decided to take off, leaving his new bride Faith alone and distraught.
+He either met with foul play or decided to take off, leaving his new bride Faith alone and distraught.
 Three days of being alone took a toll on Faith and she hung herself from the balcony, in clear sight of Gurley Street).